Credit Cards Travel Credit Cards

 Annual fee $95 $695 (Terms apply)

-Welcome bonus Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening Earn 80,000 Membership Rewards points after spending $8,000 on eligible purchases on your new card in the first 6 months
+Welcome bonus Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year Earn 80,000 Membership Rewards points after spending $8,000 on eligible purchases on your new card in the first 6 months

 Redemption methods Chase Ultimate Rewards points can be redeemed for travel, gift cards, experiences, or a statement credit.
 It’s also possible to transfer to partner hotel and airline programs at a 1:1 rate.